 Whether you’re looking to buy or sell real estate, you may occasionally run up against a “bump clause.”
 While they aren’t entirely common, they are out there, and it’s an important strategy to have in your tool belt — just in case you need it.

 In this article, we’ll explore what a bump clause is and pass along some advice for buyers and sellers who may want to leverage it in a real estate transaction.

 What is a bump clause?

-A bump clause is a way for a seller to start the transaction process with a buyer, yet still market their house for a better offer.
+A bump clause is a way for a seller to start the transaction process with a buyer and still market their house for a better offer.
 Bump clauses aren’t used regularly in real estate, but when the market is right, you’ll see more of them.
 According to the Wall Street Journal, the clause tends to become more popular in markets that are transitional, where once-hot home sales are cooling but sellers haven’t yet adjusted their expectations.

 A buyer usually activates a bump clause when they find a home they like and want to purchase it, but must sell their own home first.
 They’ll introduce a bump clause into the contract that states that their offer is contingent upon the sale of their house.

 If the seller gets a better offer before the terms of the contingency are met, they then notify the original buyer.
 After that, the buyer has 72 hours to wave their home sale contingency or back out of the deal.
 That 72-hour rule is the reason a bump clause is also known as a 72-hour bump clause.

 Buy or list with Clever, work with a top realtor, save thousands.